Harshvardhan-bajpai/VITA/README.md

 This is a standalone script that simulates a multi-camera traffic intersection.

 1. Navigate to the smart junction system directory cd smart_junction_system

-2. Install the required libraries pip install -r requirements.txt
+3. Install the required libraries pip install -r requirements.txt

-3. Run the script
+5. Run the script
    python lanecam.py

 Jam Solver Web App
 This runs a web server that displays the drone feed analysis.

 1. Navigate to the jam solver directory cd jam_solver_webapp

-2. Install the required libraries pip install -r requirements.txt
+3. Install the required libraries pip install -r requirements.txt

-3. Run the Flask application
+5. Run the Flask application
    python app.py
-Audio Processing: Sounddevice (for siren detection)

-Frontend: HTML, CSS, JavaScript